yokoffing/NextDNS-Config/README.md

 # Denylist :no_entry:

-Denylist entries block any requests from that source.
+Denylist entries are always blocked.
 The entries below may further harden `Balanced` [blocklist](https://github.com/yokoffing/NextDNS-Config#blocklists-1) profiles while not interfering with everyday browsing.

 <details>